Jay-yoon10/TodoApp/README.md

 <hr/>

-This is project is to create a simple Todo application using React, Material UI, React Router for the front-end and connected to back-end using Java Spring, jwt and MySQL database.
+This project is to create a simple Todo application using React, Material UI, React Router for the front-end and connected to back-end using Java Spring, jwt and MySQL database.
 The aim is to practice full stack development and how integration works between front-end and back-end.

 <br>